 Over the course of launching over 70 e-commerce stores, we’ve learned that success often hinges on making the right technical decisions.
 Each store is unique, but some common themes emerged around choosing the right type of platform and architecture.
 Here are the biggest lessons learned when it comes to selecting between SaaS, PaaS, and Open Source, understanding on-premise, cloud, and hosted solutions, and diving into headless, composable, and microservices architectures.

-Lesson 1: SaaS works best when speed and simplicity are priorities.
+Lesson 1: SaaS works best when speed and simplicity are priorities

 For many businesses, especially those starting out, SaaS (Software as a Service) platforms like Shopify and BigCommerce have been game-changers.
 They allow you to get up and running quickly without needing deep technical knowledge.
 From our experience, stores that need to launch fast and don’t have a development team thrive with SaaS.